Data Mining vs. Machine Learning: What do they have in common and how are they different?

 What is Machine Learning?

 There are many machine learning definitions out there, but here's a simple one.
-Machine learning is a subfield of data science that deals with algorithms able to learn from data and make accurate predictions.
-Innovative approaches such as neural networks and deep learning.
+Machine learning is a **subfield of data science that deals with algorithms able to learn from data and make accurate predictions-**innovative approaches such as neural networks and deep learning.
 Machine learning uses supervised and unsupervised learning methods to train algorithms.

-Machine Learning examples
+Examples of Machine Learning

 To help you understand the capabilities of machine learning, here are three applications of this technology that power many real-world products.

-Image recognition
+Image Recognition

 This is one of the most common use cases of machine learning which is gaining traction across many different industries.
 The idea here is building software that can identify and classify objects found on digital images or videos.
 For example, developers can use machine learning to build a tool that recognizes human faces in images and then matches them to pictures stored in a database.
 Image recognition software has found many applications in sectors such as retail, healthcare, and entertainment.
 For instance, it enabled the healthcare industry to introduce new microsurgical procedures delivered by robots that use computer vision and image recognition techniques.

-Speech recognition
+Speech Recognition

 Another common use case of machine learning is speech recognition applications.
 Such solutions can recognize spoken language and convert it into a text file or take action if following voice commands.
 Virtual assistants such as Amazon’s Alexa or Google Now rely on speech recognition to bring their users a rich selection of possible actions they can take.
 Such voice user interfaces allow performing voice searches, dialing, appliance control, call routing, or even data entry.

-Medical diagnosis
+Medical Diagnosis

 The powerful capacities of machine learning are transforming healthcare.
 The technology currently finds many uses in disease diagnostics.
 Doctors use it for analyzing clinical parameters and their specific combinations for predicting disease progression, therapy planning, and patient monitoring.
 Healthcare providers also use AI-powered chatbots equipped with speech recognition capabilities to identify patterns in patient symptoms and help generate a potential diagnosis or even recommend an appropriate course of action.

-What is data mining?
+What is Data Mining?

 Data mining is an interdisciplinary field that concentrates on discovering the properties of data sets.
 To accomplish that goal, data mining can take on different approaches.
 Machine learning is one of them.
 Other approaches include topological data analysis or data visualization.

-Data Mining examples
+Examples of Data Mining

 Marketing